 Digital printing is becoming more popular and affordable.
-But is it ready to derail the king of textile printing – screen prints?
+But is it ready to derail the kind of textile printing – screen prints?
 Here are a few points on DTG vs. Screen Printing.

 DTG vs Screen Printing